 The company measures its financial success in gross billings and growth.
 Groupon generated over $2.8 billion in 2017, by selling its goods and services directly via its websites and mobile app, and indirectly via third-party affiliate sites, who get a commission for each sale.

 - Groupon business snapshot

 - Distribution strategy and marketing mix: a two-sided marketplace needs both marketing and sales capabilities

-- Marketing as the primary driver of acquisition of local consumers
+- Marketing as the primary driver of the acquisition of local consumers

-- Sales operations as the primary driver of acquisition of local merchants
+- Sales operations as the primary driver of the acquisition of local merchants

 - How does Groupon make money?

 - A glance at Groupon digital marketing strategy

 Groupon business model is based on a local e-commerce marketplace that connects merchants to consumers by offering goods and services at a discount.
 Groupon in part replaces the traditional media that local businesses have used over the years to generate sales at a local level.
 This includes:

 The value proposition is quite simple: Groupon attracts customers to merchants, which otherwise would have missed.
 Consumers get savings and discounts that they would usually not get elsewhere.